The Quest (1983 video game): Gameplay

-The player controls the actions of the party by typing basic commands that are to be issued by the player's character and performed by either the group, Gorn, or your character.
+The player controls the actions of the party by typing basic commands that are to be issued by the player's character and performed by either the group, Gorn, or the player's character.
 The game is played largely by nonlinear exploration and finding important items to allow the player to complete the objective.
 The player has access to both a text and graphic description of each scene and is able to toggle between strictly text and text/graphic mode.

 Development

 When the game was brought to Penguin Software, some of its content was deemed slightly too mature for publication and was subsequently "toned down" for its release.

 Reception

 The game was given a review in Playboy and is the only game published by Penguin Software to be reviewed by the magazine.
 Electronic Fun with Computers & Games called it "one of the best combinations of graphics and text around".
 While praising the graphics, SoftSide described the game's multiple ways to win as a "unique aspect".
 Softline wrote, "It looks like Penguin Software has really done it: adventure game with beautiful hi-res graphics, a great plot, and sneaky surprises!"